mkoh-alianza/legacydesktop-qa-smoke-automation/README.md

 5. On the main end, set Speaker to ‘Cable-B Input’ and Microphone to ‘Cable-A Output’.
 On the remote end, set Speaker to ‘Cable-A input’ and Microphone to ‘Cable-A Output’.

-6. Position the Bria window in the top left and put Bria, then the remote desktop at the front of your taskbar (See screenshot).
+6. Position the Bria window in the top left and put Bria, then the remote desktop at the front of your taskbar.
 Different screen resolutions have different sizes for these, so you may have to move stuff to different positions if the clicks aren’t clicking in the right places.

 All of the external setup is complete, now we need to setup the code itself.